happykit/auth-email/starter-fauna/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Email

+Out of the box, HappyAuth is configured to log all mails to the server console instead of sending them.
+You can provide your the triggers in `pages/api/auth/[...params].js` with your own functions to start sending real mails.

 ## Resources

 - [HappyKit site](https://happykit.dev/)